 Also, please note that orders placed using our "Leave the work to us" order process include one mockup and one revision.
+If approval or a request for revisions is not received within 48 business hours of the mockup being sent, we will presume approval and move forward with printing.
 Additional mockup revisions are subject to a $15/mockup charge if requested.

 Our general rule of thumb is that your order should ship within three to seven business DAYS of final artwork approval.
 That's not a typo - we can often ship that fast.
 So, once you've ordered your head (or, in the case of "Leave the work to us" orders, once you've okayed the final proof), it will generally be on its way to you quickly so you'll have it in a flash.

 The chart below shows our target printing/shipping schedule depending on the day of the week you order (by 5pm Eastern Time)*: